clappr/clappr/README.md

 ##### Preload
 In case you're loading a on demand video (mp4), it's possible to define the way the video will be preloaded according to [preload](http://www.stevesouders.com/blog/2013/04/12/html5-video-preload/) attribute options.
 Add `preload: <type>` on embed parameters.
 By default, Clappr will try to download only video metadata (`preload: 'metadata'`).

+##### HLS Buffer Length
+The default behavior for the HLS playback is to keep buffering indefinitely, even on VoD.
+This replicates the behavior for progressive download, which continues buffering when pausing the video, thus making the video available for playback even on slow networks.
+To change this behavior, add `maxBufferLength: <value>` to embed parameters, where `value` is in seconds.

 ##### Google Analytics Plugin
 Enable Google Analytics events dispatch (play/pause/stop/buffering/etc) adding your `gaAccount`.
 Optionally, pass your favorite trackerName as `gaTrackerName`.
 Example: